 On the immediate planning horizon, we are examining ways to simplify and enhance business processes, minimize cost pressures and build value for our customers.
-The result will be a multi-year ongoing plan of investments involving our people, processes, and technology with the objective of enhancing the quality and efficiency of service delivery to our customers.
+The result will be a multi-year, ongoing plan of investments involving our people, processes, and technology with the objective of enhancing the quality and efficiency of service delivery to our customers.
 Quality service not only means better service for our customers, it also means looking for responsible ways to enhance our business and minimize our impact on the environment - such as through reducing the use of paper or the consumption of energy.
 We are committed to our corporate social responsibility in meeting the government climate action targets and reducing our overall carbon footprint.

-Strategies Performance Measures 2007 Actual 2008 Plan 2008 Outlook 2009 Target 2010 Target 2011 Target Examine key business processes and systems capabilities critical to ICBC's success in Insurance Operating Cost Per Policy \$184 \$193 \$190 \$196 \$200 \$204 the market, and set priorities for investment over the next three years Driver Licensing Cost Per Transaction \$9.3 \$9.4 \$9.7 \$10.3 \$10.9 \$11.4
+Strategies Performance Measures 2007 Actual 2008 Plan 2008 Actual 2009 Outlook 2010 Target 2011 Target • Examine key business processes and systems capabilities critical to ICBC's success in the market, and set priorities for investment over the next three years Insurance Operating Cost Per Policy \$184 \$193 \$189 \$197 \$203 \$207 Driver Licensing Cost Per Transaction \$9.3 \$9.4 \$9.7 \$10.3 \$10.9 \$11.4

-^{} In 2008, Driver Services was renamed to Driver Licensing.
+\ In 2008, Driver Services was renamed to Driver Licensing.
 The Driver Services Cost Per Transaction measure from the previous year has, therefore, been renamed to Driver Licensing Cost Per Transaction.